anaqvi02/mtdi/README.md

   a raw mach thread has no TLS and crashes dyld4 (fixed, verified).
-The target must be debuggable by you (same user, or root with SIP off; macOS may show a one-time "…wants to control this process" consent prompt — click Allow, it is not a hang), and the PPL-sealed syscalls can't be covered this way.
+The target must be debuggable by you (same user, or root with SIP off; macOS may show a one-time "…wants to control this process" consent prompt — click Allow, it is not a hang; if the prompt is never allowed it times out and attach fails with task_for_pid kern 5), and the PPL-sealed syscalls can't be covered this way.
   Attach events go to the target's stderr when it's a terminal, else to `$TMPDIR/mtdi_<pid>.log` (GUI apps usually have stderr on /dev/null).